3F/web.vsSBE/_doc/Scheme.md

 **Why is so strange ?**

-[VSPackage](https://msdn.microsoft.com/en-us/library/bb166424.aspx) not allows any accessing to [Command line](https://msdn.microsoft.com/en-us/library/vstudio/xee0c8y7.aspx)(devenv.exe /devenv.com).
-This problem also reported [here](https://connect.microsoft.com/VisualStudio/feedback/details/1075033)
+The [VSPackage](https://msdn.microsoft.com/en-us/library/bb166424.aspx) does not allow any access to [Command-line](https://msdn.microsoft.com/en-us/library/vstudio/xee0c8y7.aspx) (devenv.exe /devenv.com).
+This problem is also reported [here](https://connect.microsoft.com/VisualStudio/feedback/details/1075033)

-However! we can play with command-Line in [Add-Ins](https://msdn.microsoft.com/en-us/library/ms228754.aspx)... well, this component should resolve main problem above.
+However! we can play with command-Line in [Add-Ins](https://msdn.microsoft.com/en-us/library/ms228754.aspx)... well, current component will resolve main problem above.
 Details of main idea [here](https://bitbucket.org/3F/vssolutionbuildevent/issue/25/does-this-work-for-command-line-builds-as#comment-14586721)

-*You can see our sources if you want to reproduce this trick for your any other plugin.
-Also see our documentation in links above.*
+*You can also see our source code if you want to reproduce this trick for your any other plugin.
+Read the documentation in links above.*

 ### CI.MSBuild

 * [vsSolutionBuildEvent CI.MSBuild](../CI/CI.MSBuild/) - is a more powerful and flexible tool in comparison with [Devenv](../CI/Devenv Command-Line/).
 Because this works with the Microsoft Build Tools.

-It also a wrapper but a little harder..
+It is also a wrapper but a little harder..
 For work with basic model of events the Visual Studio need a some converting/adaptation of all available units for our main library.
 Therefore, we should convert this for translations to main library.

-*This is not Add-Ins and this not require any additional installation for any your environments.
+*This is not Add-Ins and this requires no any additional installation for any your environments.
 Simply configure and use this as stated in the [documentation](../CI/CI.MSBuild/).
-You can also see real sample of work on our project [here](https://ci.appveyor.com/project/3Fs/vssolutionbuildevent/build/build-31)*
+You can also see real sample of work on our project [here](https://ci.appveyor.com/project/3Fs/vssolutionbuildevent/build/build-143)*

 #### Full version with standard libraries - vsSBE.CI.MSBuild

-CI.MSBuild also works through [Provider](../API/) and also requires main library.
+The CI.MSBuild is also works via [Provider](../API/) and also requires main library.
 All this can be selected and configured manually, but you can also use full version with standard libraries - [vsSBE.CI.MSBuild](https://www.nuget.org/packages/vsSBE.CI.MSBuild/) - [just get and use](../CI/CI.MSBuild/)...

+### Scripts ...

+Script-engines, C# compiler, .target features - all this as part of user-script layer to work with all what you need at runtime, for example, affecting on the build processes and other.

+Basic examples of this [here]({{site.docp}}/Examples/Version/) or [here]({{site.docp}}/Modes/), etc.

 ### Other Applications

-All this above can be used in some other your tools through [API/Provider](../API/) and similar.
-You can, for example, use a custom model of events for additional build and/or provide additional GUI for settings/commands/scripts and many others...
+All this above can be used in some other your tools via [API & Provider](../API/).
+You can, for example, use a custom model of events for additional build and/or provide additional GUI for the settings/commands/scripts and other...

 # Model of events